SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

-\textbf{Compared methods.} We compare SamWalker and SamWalker++ with following baseline methods.
-Table \ref{tb:ch} also summarizes their characteristics. \begin{itemize} \item WMF(ALS) \cite{hu2008collaborative,Pan2008}: The classic weighted matrix factorization model for implicit feedback data.
-The corresponding ALS-based \cite{hu2008collaborative} algorithm can reduce inference complexity. \item BPR \cite{rendle2009bpr}: The classic pair-wise method for recommendation, coupled with matrix factorization.
-For efficient recommendation, BPR employs uniform sampling strategy to draw the training instances. \item EXMF \cite{liang2016modeling}: A probabilistic model that directly incorporates user's exposure to items into traditional matrix factorization.
-EXMF does not utilize social information and chooses an item-dependent prior of user's exposure. \item FAWMF \cite{chen2020fast}: A fast matrix factorization model with adaptive confidence weights and memorization-based learning algorithm. \item LightGCN \cite{he2020lightgcn}: State-of-the-art recommendation model with graph neural network on the user-item interaction graph. \item SBPR\cite{zhao2014leveraging}: SBPR integrates social information into BPR by assuming that the items consumed by connected friends are ranked higher than those not. \item SERec-Bo\cite{DBLP:conf/aaai/WangZYZ18}: A probabilistic model that extends the EXMF model with social influence on user's exposure.
-Note that in \cite{DBLP:conf/aaai/WangZYZ18} the authors reported that the performance of SERec-Bo is consistently better than their other model SERec-Re.
-Thus, here we choose SERec-Bo as a comparison. \item SoEXBMF \cite{chen2018modeling}: A probabilistic model that further extends the EXMF model with both social knowledge influence and social consumption influence on user's exposure. \end{itemize}
+\textbf{Compared methods.} The compared methods are as follows.
+Table \ref{tb:ch} also summarizes their characteristics. \begin{itemize} \item WMF(ALS) \cite{hu2008collaborative}: The classic weighted matrix factorization model for implicit feedback data with memorization-based fast learning algorithm. \item BPR \cite{rendle2009bpr}: The classic pair-wise method for recommendation, coupled with matrix factorization.
+For efficient learning, BPR employs uniform sampling strategy to draw the training instances. \item EXMF \cite{liang2016modeling}: A probabilistic model that directly incorporates user's exposure to items into traditional matrix factorization.
+We refer to \cite{liang2016modeling} and choose an item-dependent prior of user's exposure. \item FAWMF \cite{chen2020fast}: A fast matrix factorization model with adaptive confidence weights and memorization-based learning algorithm. \item LightGCN \cite{he2020lightgcn}: State-of-the-art recommendation model with graph neural network on the user-item interaction graph. \item SBPR\cite{zhao2014leveraging}: SBPR integrates social information into BPR by assuming that the items consumed by connected friends are ranked higher than those not. \item SERec-Bo\cite{DBLP:conf/aaai/WangZYZ18}: A probabilistic model that extends the EXMF model with social influence on user's exposure.
+Here we choose SERec-Bo as a comparison since it performs better than SERec-Re. \item SoEXBMF \cite{chen2018modeling}: A probabilistic model that further extends the EXMF model with both social knowledge influence and social consumption influence. \end{itemize}

-\textbf{Evaluation Metrics.} We adopt the following metrics to evaluate recommendation performance: \begin{itemize} \item Recall@K (Rec@K): This metric quantifies the fraction of consumed items that are in the top-K ranking list sorted by their estimated rankings.
+\textbf{Evaluation Metrics.} We adopt the following metrics: \begin{itemize} \item Recall@K (Rec@K): This metric quantifies the fraction of consumed items that are in the top-K ranking list sorted by their estimated rankings.
 For each user $i$, we define $Rec(i)$ as the set of recommended items in top-K and $Con(i)$ as the set of consumed items in test data for user $i$.
 Then we have:

-\item Precision@K (Pre@K): This measures the fraction of the top-K items that are indeed consumed by the user:
+\item Precision@K (Pre@K): This measures the fraction of the top-K items that are consumed by the user: